Calder Cottage

 “top uK holiday cottage” - Conde nast traveller

-Calder Cottage is Emble’s beautiful holiday cottage on the Northumberland coast, in Embleton.
+Calder Cottage (and Turner Cottage next door) are Emble’s beautiful holiday cottages on the Northumberland coast, in Embleton.
 A place to relax, reconnect and indulge in the stunning, panoramic views of Embleton Bay and Dunstanburgh Castle.

 Relax